D2mory/Demory_Endo_Temperature_MpV_biogeography/README.md

 # _Code for_: Temperature-driven biogeography of marine giant viruses infecting picoeukaryotes _Micromonas_
-_By David Demory and Hisashi Endo, 2024._ test
+_By David Demory and Hisashi Endo, 2024._

 ## General description
  This repository contains scripts to reproduce figures and analyses for our study on Temperature-driven biogeography of marine giant viruses infecting picoeukaryotes _Micromonas_ published on * XXX *.